ICC suspends Sri Lanka Cricket’s membership over political interference

 A court decision reversed the ministry’s verdict, but it was still grounds for the ICC to take action.

-Sri Lanka are ninth in the World Cup points’ standings after completing the league stage with only two wins from nine games.
+Sri Lanka are ninth in the World Cup points standings after completing the league stage with only two wins from nine games.

 They still need the remaining league games to go in their favour to qualify for the 2025 Champions Trophy in Pakistan.